 Many times, your dog will need to see your vet for antibiotics to help clear this infection.
 There are also many different things that you can do to help prevent your dog from getting bladder infections, or at least decrease the severity of these infections.

-What Are Bladder infections in Dogs?
+What Are Bladder Infections in Dogs?

 A bladder infection is when your dog has an overgrowth of bacteria in their bladder.
 These bacteria can cause damage to the lining of the bladder wall, causing it to become inflamed and infected.
 This can be a very painful condition for your dog.

-Symptoms of Bladder Infections in Dog
+Symptoms of Bladder Infections in Dogs